openshift/hypershift/enhancements/README.md

 to build the right design and approach before getting too deep into an implementation.

-## When to Comment on an Enhancement Issue

-Please comment on the enhancement issue to:
-- request a review or clarification on the process
-- update status of the enhancement effort
-- link to relevant issues in other repos

-Please do not comment on the enhancement issue to:
-- discuss a detail of the design, code or docs.
-Use a linked-to-issue or design PR for that

 ## Life-cycle

 Pull requests to this repository should be short-lived and merged as soon as there is consensus.